Media & Entertainment (MAE)

 As Needed.

-Seminar emphasizing tactics and strategies of branding, advertising planning, utilizing media techniques, marketing posture and creative media buying.
+Theories and strategies of branding, advertising planning, media techniques, marketing posture, and creative media buying are explored through hands-on application.

 Corequisite: None.